creaturenex/creaturenex.github.io/_posts/2022-11-16-API-with-Rails.md

 I can use `API::V1` rather than `Api::V1`

-**NOTES**

-The article mentioned to serve your api in a subdomain, but I did not do that in this example.
+**NOTES** The article mentioned to serve your api in a subdomain, but I did not do that in this example.
 I need to read more into that subject.

-In addition, the article also mentions to serve JSON, but I am unsure if this is because the orginal example is full rails app and my test app is an rails API only app.
+In addition, the article also mentions to serve JSON, but I am unsure if this is because the original example is full rails app and my test app is an rails API only app.

 **example given:**

 ```ruby
 def index
   @people = Person.all